Policies & Compliance

 4.1.2.5 Research Instrumentation Fund (RIF)

-The Research Instrumentation Fund (RIF) provides support to faculty and core facilities necessary research instrumentation purchases and upgrades/replacements.
+The Research Instrumentation Fund (RIF) program supports faculty and University core facilities in acquiring or upgrading essential research instrumentation necessary to advance ongoing and emerging research efforts.

 4.1.2.6 1U4U Collaborative Seed Grant Program